randyzwitch/RSiteCatalyst/README.md

 #RSiteCatalyst

-R package to access Adobe Analytics (Omniture SiteCatalyst) REST Reporting API.
+R package to access Adobe Analytics REST Reporting API.

 This package is meant as an "analyst's toolbox" of functions to get digital analytics data from Adobe Analytics into R for more advanced reporting and analysis.
 While there are a few administrative functions that provide insight into Report Suite structure (such as available eVars/props/segments/etc), this package is not meant to be used for Report Suite Administration.